gatsbyjs/gatsby/docs/blog/2020-08-03-Announcing-Gatsby-Recipes-Alpha-2/index.md

 Like WordPress, **we want Gatsby to have its own famous 5 minute install**.
 Whatever combination of resources your site needs, from npm packages to Gatsby plugins to external cloud services, Recipes will provision and configure it for you, automatically, in a few short minutes.

-You'll can choose from official Recipes that are [part of Gatsby core](https://www.gatsbyjs.org/docs/recipes/#new-automated-recipes-available), or browse the abundance of community-written Recipes -- and choose different ones to develop your own cookbook to fit your organization's needs.
+You'll be able to choose from official Recipes that are [part of Gatsby core](https://www.gatsbyjs.org/docs/recipes/#new-automated-recipes-available), or browse the abundance of community-written Recipes -- and choose different ones to develop your own cookbook to fit your organization's needs.

 What did we focus on for this release?